Taylor Walls Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.10 team ERA ranks 28th across all MLB pitching staffs.
+- The Royals' 5.19 team ERA ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to rank 20th in baseball in home runs allowed (88 total, 1.2 per game).
+- Royals pitchers combine to allow 89 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- The right-hander last appeared on Sunday against the Los Angeles Angels, when he threw five innings, allowing four earned runs while giving up eight hits.
+- His most recent appearance was on Monday against the Detroit Tigers, when the righty threw six innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.